spertuz/dl_pytorch/README.md

-# dl_pytorch
+# Deep Learning with Pytorch
+## Step by step guide

-Test environment for my revision of the book "Deep Learning with Pytorch by Daniel Voigt"
+This is my test environment for my revision of the book "Deep Learning with Pytorch by Daniel Voigt"